swe574group1/Bingo/README.md

 The requirements specification document of the project is written depending on the mockups.
 The document can be reached via https://github.com/swe574group1/Bingo/wiki/Requirements-Specification-Document .

+## Implementation Plan

+The project is developed by using the Iterative and Incremental Development methodology.
+Detailed project implementation plan can be found here: https://github.com/swe574group1/Bingo/blob/master/docs/plan/implementation_plan.pdf

 ### Setting up the development environment

 [TODO: Add instructions for setting up the development environment]